-Figure 3.17: Waterfall plot of the electric fields produced by Program 3.7 which has a lossy dielectric region with a relative permittivity of 9 starting at node 100.
+Figure 3.17: Waterfall plot of the electric fields produced by Program 3.8 which has a lossy dielectric region with a relative permittivity of 9 starting at node 100.
+The dashed vertical line indicates the boundary between free space and the lossy dielectric.